ChrisAnd1998/rpimusicplayer/README.md

 ## CD-ROM Track database
 To identify tracks on your CD offline you need to put a **cddb.db** file in /var/www/html
 Download the CDDB database from https://web.archive.org/web/20200606020809if_/http://ftp.freedb.org/pub/freedb/freedb-complete-20200601.tar.bz2 (959 MB)
-Then fully extract it (7 GB)
+Then fully extract it (7 GB) (about 4 million files)

-Place this script inside the freedb-complete-20200601 directory.
+Place this Python script inside the freedb-complete-20200601 directory.
 And run it to create a json file. (cddb.json)
 ``` python
 import os